 - Applications to the University of Massachusetts Amherst are submitted online.
 Please visit the Graduate School for more information.

-- If you are applying to the Clinical Psychology program, please complete the Faculty Interest Ranking Form.
+- If you are applying to the Clinical Psychology program, please complete the Faculty Selection Form.
 If you are experiencing any problems, please email the clinical program.
-Additionally, the GRE psychology subject test is required for the clinical program.

 - Additional information can be obtained by contacting the PBS Graduate Secretary.

 Tobin Hall, Box 37710

 When to Apply

 - The general departmental deadline for applications is January 2.

 - Applications to Clinical Psychology must be received by December 1.

 - Applications to Developmental Psychology must be received by December 1.